ynoza/pizzapi/README.rst

 Disclaimer
 -----------
 This project is highly based off of Jarvis Johnson's API.
-Included is a bot that would ask for information required to order the pizza, so that its easier for the user to order pizza and enjoy.
+Included is a bot that would ask for information required to order the pizza, so that it is of a more visual form that would enhance the user's experience.

 Setup
 -----